 Gallery: Europe's royal families captured at sea

-Prince Philip, the former Duke of Edinburgh, who died on April 9, is photographed here with boat designer Uffa Fox sailing at the Cowes Regatta on board Coweslip, a Flying Fifteen keelboat that was presented to the Queen and Prince Philip as a wedding present in 1949.
+Prince Philip, the former Duke of Edinburgh, is photographed here with boat designer Uffa Fox sailing at the Cowes Regatta on board Coweslip, a Flying Fifteen keelboat that was presented to the Queen and Prince Philip as a wedding present in 1949.
 Prince Philip was known to go sailing frequently on Coweslip with Fox.
 Together, they won the Britannia Cup in 1952.
 The husband of Queen Elizabeth II was an avid sailor; he began his training for life at sea while studying at Britannia Royal Naval College in Dartmouth, and from the age of 18 he joined the Royal Navy and served from 1939 until 1951.
 During World War II he served with distinction in the Mediterranean and Pacific Fleets.
 Before his death, he held the title of Lord High Admiral of the Royal Navy.

 The Duke and Duchess of Sussex

 In October 2018 the Duke and Duchess of Sussex embarked on their first overseas tour as a married couple, visiting Australia, Fiji, Tonga and New Zealand.
 The trip was timed to coincide with the Invictus Games, which began on October 20 and of which the Duke of Sussex is a patron, and with sailing making up a key part of the event it wasn't long before the couple found themselves out on the water.